JedWatson/react-select/README.md

-	labelKey			|	string		|	the option property to use for the label matchPos 			|	string		|	(any, start) match the start or entire string when filtering matchProp 			|	string		|	(any, label, value) which option property to filter on multi 				|	bool		|	multi-value input
+	labelKey			|	string		|	the option property to use for the label matchPos 			|	string		|	(any, start) match the start or entire string when filtering matchProp 			|	string		|	(any, label, value) which option property to filter on menuContainer 			|	DOMElement		|	domElement where the menu will be put (to use it in modal for an example) multi 				|	bool		|	multi-value input
 	name 				|	string		|	field name, for hidden <input /> tag newOptionCreator	|	func		|	factory to create new options when allowCreate set